 Aromatic hydrocarbon, commonly known as arenes are hydrocarbons containing sigma bonds and delocalized pi electrons between the carbon atoms in a ring.
-For example: benzene.
+For example, benzene.
 They are known as aromatic due to their pleasant smell.

-Aromatic compounds are broadly divided into two categories: benzenoids (one containing benzene ring) and non-benzenoids (those not containing benzene ring) for example: furan.
+Aromatic compounds are broadly divided into two categories: benzenoids (one containing benzene ring) and non-benzenoids (those not containing a benzene ring) for example, furan.
 Any hydrocarbon can be classified as an aromatic compound provided they follow the Huckel rule.
 According to Huckel rule, for a ring to be aromatic it should have the following properties: